Provisioning PVCs on the Block Volume Service

 • Statically: You can provide details of an existing block volume backup using the VolumeSnapshotContent object.
 Statically provisioned volume snapshots are also referred to as static volume snapshots, and as pre-provisioned volume snapshots.
 Creating Statically Provisioned Volume Snapshots

-There are a number of prerequisites to meet before creating volume snapshots for use with clusters created by Container Engine for Kubernetes.
+There are a number of prerequisites to meet before creating volume snapshots for use with clusters created by Kubernetes Engine.
 See Prerequisites for Creating Volume Snapshots.

 Note the following when creating and using volume snapshots: